 |Image: Chesuncook Lake 1954 USGS Map showing the track of the old tramway and railway, long abandoned by this point.

 After the end of operations, it was deemed too costly to remove the locomotives which powered the line, leaving them in a remote forest for perpetuity, so even today, you can stumble upon this abandoned train in seemingly one of the least likely locations you could think of.

-Somehow, these locomotives remind me of Duke's plight.
+Somehow, these locomotives remind me of Duke's plight from Thomas the Tank Engine.
 Is that where I got my love of finding abandoned railroads from?